SUPPLY CHAIN COMPLIANCECONFLICT MINERALS

-Destination Maternity Corporation (“Destination Maternity”) does not condone the use of conflict minerals that fuel human rights violations in the products we sell.
+Destination Maternity Corporation ("Destination Maternity") does not condone the use of conflict minerals that fuel human rights violations in the products we sell.
 We at Destination Maternity are committed to avoiding the inclusion of conflict minerals as functionally necessary parts of our products where such conflict minerals and derivatives originate from the DRC and surrounding areas.
 To that end, effective on January 1, 2013, we require that each of our suppliers who provide us with products which include, or may include, any G+3T minerals or derivatives ensure that there are no conflict minerals sourced from the DRC or surrounding areas and identify and verify that their sources of G+3T minerals or derivatives incorporated into products sold to Destination Maternity are conflict free.
 Annually, and upon any change in raw materials or products supplied to Destination Maternity, our suppliers must certify to us that any such G+3T minerals or derivatives used by them (where they are necessary to the functionality or the production of the subject product) either do not originate from the DRC or surrounding areas, or come from recycled or scrap sources.
-We may also require that our suppliers implement other reasonable actions as may be appropriate to ensure that conflict minerals that may be used in products supplied to Destination Maternity do not originate from the DRC and surrounding areas.
-In addition, this “conflict mineral free” requirement is reiterated to each of our suppliers on our standard purchase order terms and conditions which are part of every order submitted to our suppliers.
-Please see our vendor website at http://wwot.destcorp.com for a copy of the above referenced certification and our standard purchase order terms and conditions.
+We also require that our suppliers implement other reasonable actions explained in our Conflict Minerals Manual to ensure that conflict minerals that may be used in products supplied to Destination Maternity do not originate from the DRC and surrounding areas.
+In addition, this "conflict mineral free" requirement is reiterated to each of our suppliers on our standard purchase order terms and conditions which are part of every order submitted to our suppliers.
+Please see our vendor website at http://wwot.destcorp.com for a copy of the above referenced certification, our Conflict Minerals Manual and our standard purchase order terms and conditions.

 CALIFORNIA TRANSPARENCY IN SUPPLY CHAINS ACT (SB 657)